pkamath2/pkamath2-website/content/_index.md

 date = "2022-06-01"
 +++

-I am a PhD candidate at the National University of Singapore (NUS).
+I am a PhD candidate (All But Defense!) at the National University of Singapore (NUS).
 I am passionate about bridging the gap between arts and technology by building simplified tools for creativity.
-Currently, I am focusing on building creative support tools for sound design using HCI and AI technologies.
+Currently, I am focusing on building creative support tools for sound design using AI and HCI technologies.
 I am being advised by [Dr. Suranga Nanayakkara](https://suranga.info/), [Dr. Kokil Jaidka](https://kokiljaidka.wordpress.com/), and [Dr. Lonce Wyse](https://lonce.org/).

+<span style="background-color: yellow;">I am currently looking for <span style="font-weight: bold;">generative AI opportunities in the industry</span>.
+Please reach out if you are hiring. </span>

 Before NUS, I worked in the industry for ~15 years in various roles.
 I helped build and architect solutions for various financial institutions, such as Credit Suisse, Lehman Brothers, and Morgan Stanley, and consulting organizations, such as Capgemini and Oliver Wyman.